TechAtNYU/demodays/_includes/intro.markdown

 #DemoDays will rock your world!

-This time, we've teamed up with Parsons Code Club, Create@Cooper and Columbia ADI to serve up some mouth-watering demos.
+tech@NYU has teamed up with Parsons Code Club, Create@Cooper and Columbia ADI to serve up some mouth-watering demos.
 Join us at Spotify's sick new office to watch some really cool student demos, meet interesting people, and eat some great food.

 Doors open at 2:30pm, the show starts at 3:00pm.